AdobeDocs/experience-platform.en/help/rtcdp/home-page-dashboards.md

 The **[!UICONTROL Failed profile records]** metric card shows this count, and includes a graphical representation that helps you see how failures have trended during the time shown below the graphic.
 This chart is updated hourly.
 Click **[!UICONTROL View datasets]** to see more details about the profile records.

 The number of failed profile records is updated hourly.
+COMMENT: Confirm with Anurag, Mohit, Matt Colon, John Anderson re: data freshness.

+COMMENT: Which doc can be linked to help user troubleshoot?

 ### Recent segments